Menu

 This is the #1 best way to help your friends, family and community with voter registration, if they have a Florida Driver License or a Florida ID Card issued by the Florida Department of Highway Safety and Motor Vehicles.
 No matter where in Florida someone lives, they can use RegisterToVoteFlorida.gov to register or update their registration.

-Help People Who Don’t Have a Florida Driver License or Florida ID Card Register in Person or by Mail
+Help People Who Don’t Have a Florida Driver License / ID Card to Register with a Paper Form

 Paper Voter Registration Application

-When registering using a paper form in person or by mail, voters who do not have a Florida Driver License or a Florida ID Card can use the last 4 digits of their Social Security Number instead.
+Applicants who don’t have a Florida Driver License or a Florida ID Card can register with the paper application form using the last 4 digits of their Social Security Number.

 • to their county Supervisor of Elections, OR